munificent/craftinginterpreters/book/hash-tables.md

     points in time, it's gonna get really hard to find it.

-*   **It must be *uniform*.** Given a typical set of inputs, it should produce a wide and evenly-distributed range of output numbers, with as few clumps or patterns as possible.
+*   **It must be *uniform*.** Given a typical set of inputs, it should produce a wide and evenly distributed range of output numbers, with as few clumps or patterns as possible.
 We want it to <span name="scatter">scatter</span>
     values across the whole numeric range to minimize collisions and clustering.